GridisBlueFeathers/git-workshop/README.md

 2. Create your first Repository:
    - Go to the *Your Repositories* page
    - Click on `New`
+   - Chose a name, description (optional) and visibility of your repository
 3. Now click on the `<> Code` Button and copy the SSH(!) key

 Finally, do `git clone <ssh key>` in your Terminal (make sure it's somewhere you can find it again)\